manixate/jest-hugo/README.md

 - Each test should be written in Markdown
 - Each test case in a test file should be enclosed in a `<test name="test name">` tag where `name` can be any descriptive name representing the test
 - To ignore a Markdown file from testing, use *.ignore.md* as the extension instead
-- Tests also support asserting errors from `errorf`
+- Tests also support asserting errors from `errorf`.
+Currently this is only supported on Hugo <= 0.61.0.
+Newer versions of Hugo don't print error to output HTML.
+The support for newer versions of hugo will be added later.
 - The Hugo output will be generated under `<test dir>/.output`.
 It will be auto-cleaned
 - Usage with test reporters is also supported.
 See `demo` subdirectory
+- For Hugo 0.60+
-- For Hugo 0.60+, enable `unsafe: true` for goldmark renderer `markup.goldmark.renderer` https://gohugo.io/getting-started/configuration-markup
+  - Enable `unsafe: true` for goldmark renderer `markup.goldmark.renderer` https://gohugo.io/getting-started/configuration-markup
+  - Ensure that the test has frontend (empty works too).
+See `demo/tests/callout.md` for example.

 ## Demo
 1. Checkout this repo